mobidic/knotAnnotSV/README.md

 # What is parsAnnotSV?
-A simple script that create a customizable html file from an AnnotSV output (So far from a Bed file format).
+A simple script to create a customizable html file from an AnnotSV output (So far from a Bed file format).

 You can customize column order, number and comments with "mouseovering".

 # Installation

 To download parsAnnot, please use git to download the most recent development tree.

 Currently, the tree is hosted on github, and can be obtained via:

 ```bash
 $ git clone https://github.com/thomasguignard/parsAnnot.git
 ```

-## Requirements
+# Requirements

 - Linux OS
-- Perl library via cpam : Switch, YAML::XS, Sort::Key::Natural
+- Perl library via cpan : Switch, YAML::XS, Sort::Key::Natural

 # Output configuration

 Use a indented yaml file to configure output (use splace instead of tab for indentation).

 Precise the POSITION field you want to display.

 Precise which fields you want to include in COMMENTLIST.

-Inactivate fields you don't care with a starting '#' or 'POSITION: 0' .
+Inactivate fields you don't care with a starting '#' or 'POSITION: 0' or by deleting line.

 ```bash
 ---